Health & Social Care

 Health and Social Care is a two-year modular A Level equivalent course, concerned with the study and explanation of the health and social care professions.
 The main aim of the course is to understand how professionals provide care for service users.
 The course will allow you to explore different approaches to support and care for members of society.

 Health and Social Care is a subject that can be helpful to any student, whether you are interested in a career in the health and social care sector or not.
-It can usefully be studied in combination with subjects including Sociology, Psychology, Politics, Law, Citizenship and Biology.
-The course requires strong written skills as there is a significant level of coursework (it accounts for 50% of the overall mark in the first year).
+It can usefully be studied in combination with subjects including Sociology, Psychology and Biology.
+The course requires strong written skills as over half of the course comprises of coursework.

 The Year 1 Level 3 Certificate is equivalent to half an A Level and most students will be expected to continue on to the second year, during which they will complete the Level 3 Extended Certificate, which is the equivalent of a full A Level.
 In terms of UCAS points it is on a par with one A Level.
 Students can achieve either a Distinction *, Distinction, Merit or Pass and these are equivalent to A*, A, C and E at A Level.

 Some Health and Social Care students will also take up a related Extended Project Qualification in health and social care related fields in the second year.
 The Health and Social Care department runs a range of support and revision sessions, as well as peer-mentoring.
-We also have visiting speakers from related occupations, to assist students who are interested in pursuing a health related career.
-There may also be an opportunity for students to undertake up to 5 days work experience in Colchester General Hospital in the summer term of year 1.
+We also have visiting speakers from related occupations and visits to local universities, to assist students who are interested in pursuing a health or social care related career.
+There may also be an opportunity for students to undertake up to 5 days optional work experience in Colchester General Hospital in the summer term of year 1.

 COURSE CONTENT AND ASSESSMENT

-The Year 1 Certificate consists of two topics:
+The Year 1 Certificate consists of three topics:

-The Year 2 Extended Certificate consists of a further two topics:
+The Year 2 Extended Certificate consists of a further three topics:

-The marks from all four units combine together to give one BTEC National Extended Certificate grade at the end of the two-year course and students have the opportunity to re-sit either of the exam units if they would like to.
+The marks from all four units combine together to give one BTEC National Extended Certificate grade at the end of the two-year course.

 MINIMUM ENTRY CRITERIA